- SRD Reference: The Long Game

 About My Experience

 A lot of this is pulled from over 25 years playing mostly crunch RPG’s such as Dungeons and Dragons, Alternity, Gurps, Star Wars, etc and of me trying to put campaigns together, but never being quite happy with where I was.
 Each time I worked on one I was a step closer, but never quite close enough – never really happy with what I had.
 During years of Dungeons and Dragons 4E, I spent over a year trying to put a campaign together but was never content enough with it to feel ready to put it before my group.
-I am a player in my group and we have 1 dedicated DM (Brian)!!
+I am a player in my group and we have 1 dedicated DM for over 15 years!!

 I have gained a lot of storytelling tools in the last 5 or so years learning to be an author who wants to write sci-fi and fantasy novels.
 Learning how to plot a book is quite an undertaking and you really have to learn how a story is structured.
 Much of the actual work here will be done using an 5 Act Structure.